dkarthe/webjeda-blog/_posts/2016-12-19-how-to-add-author-box-to-jekyll.md

 Note: Replace all () with {}

-##Step 4: Adding author name in all posts
+##Step 4: Add author name in all posts
 Now in all your posts which are inside **_post** folder you should add a new attribute called author

 {% highlight html linenos %}